Prof. Nicholas Francis

-Join of panel of experts from across Europe for this compelling webinar presenting a view from the front line in Europe.
+Join a panel of experts from across Europe for this compelling webinar presenting a view from the front line in Europe.

-The webinar will also showcase the findings of the PACE study which recommended that CRP Point of Care testing can guide antibiotic therapy in acutely exacerbated COPD.
+The webinar will also showcase the findings of a UK-based multicentre trial called the PACE study, which was published in 2019 in the New England Journal of Medicine and which recommended that CRP point-of-care testing can guide antibiotic therapy in acutely exacerbated chronic obstructive pulmonary disease (COPD).

 - Despite the viral origin of COVID-19, a standard reflex by physicians is to start treatment with antibiotics since cough, fever and radiologic infiltrates are hallmarks of bacterial community-acquired pneumonia, which requires antibiotic treatment.